-In his keynote speech, Sascha Pallenberg, a renowned tech blogger, impressively demonstrated the technical development of computing power over the last 15 years and gave an impression of what is and will be possible with today’s AI and chip technologies – from fully automated production processes and autonomous driving to global weather forecasting models.
-The two subsequent presentations by Axel Gern and Jan Zawadzki focussed on autonomous driving.
+In his keynote speech, Sascha Pallenberg, renowned tech blogger, impressively demonstrated the technical development of computing power over the last 15 years and gave an impression of what is and will be possible with today’s AI and chip technologies – from fully automated production processes to autonomous driving and global weather forecasting models.
+The two subsequent presentations by Axel Gern and Jan Zawadzki focused on autonomous driving.
 In their presentations, the two made it clear how generative AI can influence further development and, above all, play into the hands of the European automotive industry’s promise to bring safe autonomous driving to the roads.
 The players in China and the USA are also currently reaching their technical limits here.

 Controversial panel discussion with audience participation